Stuycs-K/final-project-4-hassan-tahmim-teboul-daniel/WORKLOG.md

 ## Daniel Teboul

+### 5/27

+added card.compareTo, sortHand by color and then by value

+### 5/23

+card subclasses, player class

 ### 5/22

 Added the card class with appropriate fields and methods

-### 5/23

-card subclasses, player class

 ## Tahmim Hassan